Queensland Infectious Diseases Advanced Training Network

 Interview process: Group interviews with the Directors (or delegates) of each hospital

-Selection process: Positions will be allocated primarily according to ranking during interview and other mitigating circumstances.
+Selection process: Positions will be allocated primarily according to ranking during interview, CV, cover letter and other mitigating circumstances.

 Other information: Applications for consideration regarding difficulties with potential rotations to specific hospitals will be considered within reason.
 However, training in one particular area cannot be guaranteed.

 Questions should be directed in the first instance to the Director of Infectious Diseases at the hospital of preference.
-Refer to the accredited sites and contact details document for contact details.
+Refer to the Accredited sites and contact details (PDF 188 kB) details document for contact details.